-Nowadays in the modern and contemporary ara protecting wild and wilderness such Special kind of animals, plant species, forests, underground waters etc, is one of the critical issues for the governments and environmentalist to Keep the planet healthy for a better life Because these issues can make life difficult for us and future generations.
-Although, most of the people not have such concern about this issues cause of their low knowledge.
-However, I believe that its necessary to every government to make some areas in their country as a protected area for wild and wilderness that would be better for our sensitive earth.
+Nowadays, in the modern and contemporary era, protecting the wild and wilderness, such as special kinds of animals, plant species, forests, underground waters, etc., is one of the critical issues for the governments and environmentalist to keep the planet healthy for a better life because these issues can make life difficult for us and future generations.
+Although most people are not concerned enough about this issues because of their low knowledge, I believe that it is necessary for every government to consider some areas in their country as a protected area for wild animals as it would be better for our sensitive earth.

-First of all; there is many kind of wild and wilderness areas around the planet that they are necessary and making some part of that environment as protected area would be better to normalize ecosystem balance and so it would help to our safety and healthy as one of the ecosystem users.
+First of all, there are different kind of wild and wilderness areas around the planet that are necessary and designating some of those areas as protected areas would be better to normalize the ecosystem’s balance and so it would help to our safety and health as a part of the ecosystem.

-Second; in most of the countries protected areas it would be better to many people to get familiar and kind with environment and also a positive point to conserving natural resources.
+Second, in most of the countries protected areas it would be better to many people to get familiar and kind with the environment and also a positive point to conserving natural resources.

-Second; in the preceding decades various countries in the world faced to many environmental problems such as climate change, water shortage etc. so it’s very important to have plan to goverments of all countries to have planning for increase the effect of the issues that I note them.
+Third, in the preceding decades, various countries in the world faced many environmental problems such as climate change, water shortage etc. so it is very important to have plan to goverments of all countries to have planning for increase the effect of the issues that I note them.

-For the result, I think governments could be able with helping of environmental associations; beside of protect some special areas we can make our planet healthy and useable but also by putting up the sustainable development into our lives from the design of buildings to production of factories and also teaching the people and children to improve their knowledgement it would be possible.
+In conclusion, I think governments could be able with helping of environmental associations; besides protect some special areas, not only can we make our planet healthy and useable, but also by putting up the sustainable development into our lives from the design of buildings to production of factories and also teaching people and children to improve their knowledge, it would be possible.

 Comments